 What is Polynomial in Matlab?

 Polynomials are general equations in mathematics that have coefficients and exponent values.
-In polynomials, exponent values are never negative integers and it has only one unknown variable.
-Matlab polynomial represented as vectors as well as a matrix.
-There are various functions of polynomials used in operations such as poly, poly, polyfit, residue, roots, polyval, polyvalm, conv, deconv, polyint and polyder.
-All these functions used to perform various operations on equations.
+In polynomials, exponent values are never negative integers, and it has only one unknown variable.
+Matlab polynomial are represented as vectors as well as a matrix.
+Operations such as poly, polyfit, residue, roots, polyval, polyvalm, conv, deconv, polyint, and polyder utilize various functions of polynomials.
+Various operations on equations use all these functions.

 Syntax in Polynomial